purescript-contrib/purescript-book/text/chapter4.md

      ```

      _Hint_: Try to write this function as an array comprehension using do notation.
- 3. (Difficult) Write a function `largestSmallest` which takes a `Path` and returns an array containing the single largest and single smallest files in the filesystem.
+ 3. (Difficult) Write a function `largestSmallest` which takes a `Path` and returns an array containing the single largest and single smallest files in the `Path`.
+NOTE: consider the cases where there are zero or one files in the `Path` (by returning an empty array or one-element array).

 ## Conclusion